Code-Institute-Submissions/OctoMuyThai_MS1_Project/README.md

 ### Surface Plane

 #### Colour scheme
-The main colour scheme is blue and orange, specifically #37A3C8 and #C85C37.
+The main colour scheme is blue and orange, specifically #37A3C8 and #C85C37 with white text.
 Canva's color wheel was utilisied in order to determine this colour scheme and to ensure that it was complementary.

 #### Typography
 The font used is Nunito from Google Fonts.